ThomasAribart/dev-to-articles/blog-posts/dynamodb-toolbox-v1-beta/dynamodb-toolbox-v1-beta.md

 canonical_url:
 ---

 At [Kumo](https://dev.to/kumo), we are big fans of Jeremy Daly’s [DynamoDB-Toolbox](https://github.com/jeremydaly/dynamodb-toolbox).
-We started using it as early as 2019 and grew fond of it... but were also too well aware of its flaws 😅
+We started using it as early as 2019 and grew fond of it... but were also well aware of its flaws 😅

 One of them was that it had originally been coded in JavaScript.
 Although Jeremy rewrote the source code in TypeScript in 2020, it didn't handle type inference, a feature that I eventually came to implement myself in the [v0.4](https://github.com/jeremydaly/dynamodb-toolbox/releases/tag/v0.4.0).

-However, there were still some features that we felt lacked: From declaring **ˋenums` on primitives**, to supporting **recursive schemas and types** (lists and maps sub-attributes) and even **polymorphism**.
+However, there were still some features that we felt lacked: From declaring **`enums` on primitives**, to supporting **recursive schemas and types** (lists and maps sub-attributes) and **polymorphism**.

 I was also wary of the object-oriented approach: I don’t have anything against classes, but they are not tree-shakable.
 Meaning that **they should be kept relatively light in a serverless context**.
 That’s what AWS went for with the [v3 of their SDK](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/clients/client-dynamodb/#usage), and for good reasons: Keep bundles tight!